Data-centric computing: Background

 Traditional information system architectures are based on an application-centric mindset.
 Traditionally, applications were installed, kept relatively static, updated infrequently, and utilized a fixed set of compute, storage, and networking elements to cope with a relatively small set of structured data.

 This approach functioned well for decades, but over the past decade, data growth, particularly unstructured data growth, put new pressures on organizations, information architectures and data center infrastructure.
 90% of new data is unstructured and, according to a 2018 report, 59% of organizations manage over 10 billion files and objects spread over large numbers of servers and storage nodes.
 Organizations are struggling to cope with exponential data growth while seeking better approaches to extracting insights from that data using services including Big Data analytics and machine learning.
 However, existing architectures aren't built to address service requirements at petabyte scale and beyond without significant performance limits.

 Traditional architectures fail to fully store, retrieve, move and utilize that data because due to limitations of hardware infrastructure as well as application-centric systems design, development, and management.

+Machine learning scholars were aware of the importance of data quality before the formal conception of DataCentric AI (DCAI).
+The literature demonstrates that label noise, sampling bias, and lack of coverage can harm model generalization.
+However, the machine-learning community at large has prioritized new algorithms over data scrutiny.